 See the workshop website.

-Late November: Applications are opened
+Late November: Applications are now open

 January 15th: Application deadline